Accessibility statement

 Visit Mark Wilberforce's profile on the York Research Database to see publications, projects, collaborators, related work and more.

 Mark is a social care researcher, with a particular interest in homecare and the workforce supporting older people.
-His recent work includes the Curious about Care platform which uses psychometric methods to promote values-based recruitment, through an engaging, simple online quiz.
-His wider psychometric work includes the PERCCI instrument, which measures older people's perceptions of person-centred care.
-His other interests span dementia care, and helping the workforce to engage effectively with older people who are uncomfortable or reluctant to accept home support (see HOPES).
-Mark is also a leadership fellow with the School for Social Care Research, Director of The Curiosity Partnership (building capacity in local authority research), and a co-editor of the Journal of Long-Term Care.
-His earlier career was as a labour market and education economist in the civil service.
+His recent work includes the Curious about Care platform which uses psychometric methods to promote values-based recruitment.
+Mark is also Director of the RSS Specialist Centre for Social Care (York & Partners), and the Curiosity Partnership, both of which seek to build capacity and capability for social care research.
+He is co-editor of the Journal of Long-Term Care, and a member of various funding committees.
+His earlier career was as a labour market economist in the civil service.

 Qualifications